jks-prv/5370_proc/README.txt

 6. Your instrument should now respond as usual although you will notice it is somewhat faster.
-Before powering off the instrument it is strongly recommended you first halt Linux and then wait ten seconds to avoid possible unrecoverable filesystem corruption (although this is unlikely).
+Before powering off the instrument it is strongly recommended you first halt Linux to avoid possible unrecoverable filesystem corruption (although this is unlikely).
 Definitely do not power off during the booting process when lots of filesystem writes are occurring.
 You can halt by using the front panel menu interface or by logging into the BBB via ssh and typing 'halt'.
+When halting from the front-panel menu the message 'halting...' will appear and it will be safe to power-off the instrument after the display goes blank.
 It is also possible to keep the BBB running by using a USB-mini cable from an external hub or USB charger to keep it powered up, even with the instrument powered down.
 This has the advantage of providing 'instant on' when the instrument is next powered on (i.e. no Linux booting required).
 See the READ_MORE.txt file for details.

 7. Look at the file READ_MORE.txt to learn about how to use, modify and re-compile the app.
 This file also discusses using "git" to track changes to the